 How do you arrange Lasting Power of Attorney?

-It is possible to make an LPA yourself.
-The Office of Public Guardian (OPG) produces all of the guidance and supporting materials to help people make and register an LPA.
+It is possible to make a LPA yourself.
+The Office of Public Guardian (OPG) produces all of the guidance and supporting materials to help people make and register a LPA.
 The forms are designed so that anyone can fill them in, however, once completed it becomes a powerful legal document so it is advisable to seek legal advice.
-Many solicitors offer a flat fee for arranging Lasting Power of Attorney.
+Many solicitors offer a flat fee for arranging a Lasting Power of Attorney.

 Step 2: Choose your attorneys